 Caroline established 91 Magazine in her spare time whilst still working at the Financial Times (as well as running her blog Patchwork Harmony).
 In 2013, she finally made the leap into the freelance world and has since worked on various projects including her first interiors book - The Shopkeepers Home - published by Jacqui Small in October 2015.
 She took a break from 91 Magazine in 2015 after having her first child and writing her book.
 In 2016 she relaunched the magazine in print with a new look, new website and a new team.
 Find out more about Caroline's other work and read her personal blog at Patchwork Harmony.

 For as long as she can remember, Shelley has loved to tell stories.
 Even at primary school, in suburban Birmingham, her parents were always amazed at the stories she'd written about what she - and they - had supposedly been up to in the school holidays and at weekends (from visits to the beach to the less likely trip to the moon).
-Fast forward twenty years, and after completing a magazine journalism degree, writing for an array of independent titles - including her own online magazine and launching her content consultancy business, Shelley's love for storytelling is still at the forefront of everything she does.
-Although now, instead of writing about far-flung fantasy trips, her focus is on helping small businesses tell their own unique stories; through features such as our Meet The Maker and Shopkeeper Spotlight articles, their online content and their PR.
+Fast forward twenty years, and after completing a magazine journalism degree, writing for an array of independent titles - including her own online magazine and launching her content consultancy business - Shelley's love for storytelling is still at the forefront of everything she does.
+Although now, instead of writing about far-flung fantasy trips, her focus is on helping small businesses tell their own unique stories through their online content and PR.